Pick Your Path: Maximize Agility with Segment Routing with Flexible Algorithm

 In conjunction with performance monitoring — a feature that exists in Cisco IOS XR code that measures the round-trip time it takes a packet to get from Point A to Point B and updates that status dynamically every three seconds — Segment Routing Flex-Algo allows routers to deploy customized IGP algorithms for routing.

-With Flex-Algo, operators can now specify the metrics or parameters the IGP uses to route traffic instead of measuring solely on bandwidth.
+With Flex-Algo, operators can now specify the metrics or parameters the IGP uses to route traffic instead of relying solely on bandwidth.

 In addition, we can add constraints to the algorithm, such as telling the router to avoid a link or set of links, which is useful when there is a link in the path that is desirable to be avoided for monetary or strategic reasons.